Nashad: Interview from 1955

 In August 1955, Nashad talked at length in an interview as to how composing film songs for Indian Film Industry was done back in those days.
 He said that when he was hired as a film music composer, his 'first job' usually was to sit with the film director and determine the musical situations in the upcoming film.
 After these discussions and back-and-forth suggestions, he would start composing the melodies to match with the mood of those situations in the film.
 Once the tune of the film song is agreed upon, then the lyricist writes the words of the approved tune.

 In this interview, Nashad described just one method of composing film melodies.
-As we know, people in the film industry sometimes also use just the opposite method of composing film songs - for example in Pakistan, the eminent poet Faiz Ahmed Faiz had written his famous nazm, Mujh Se Pehli Si Mohabbat Mere Mehboob Na Maang without having the foggiest idea that it would be later used in a 1962 Pakistani film Qaidi and then would go on to become hugely popular among the public.
-Of course some of the credit should also go to the music director Rasheed Attre and his son Wajahat Attre who worked very hard to come up with the final song composition (per Wajahat Attre's interview years later) and no doubt the singer Noor Jehan.
+People in the film industry sometimes use the opposite method of composing film songs - for example in Pakistan, the eminent poet Faiz Ahmed Faiz had written his famous nazm, Mujh Se Pehli Si Mohabbat Mere Mehboob Na Maang where it would later be used in a 1962 Pakistani film Qaidi without their knowledge and then would go on to become hugely popular among the public.
+The music director Rasheed Attre, his son Wajahat Attre and the singer Noor Jehan came up with the final song composition (per Wajahat Attre's interview years later).